sand47/CICD_Steps/README.md

 git checkout -b branchName <br>
 git push --set-upstream origin branchName <br>
-and then push, it will not go to master  <br>
+and then push, it will go to branch  <br>

 ### comeback to master
 git switch branch-name <br>